yixqiao/term-shortcuts/README.md

 Fast and easily changeable shortcuts to run Linux shell commands

 ## Quckstart
-*WARNING: Still extremely buggy, be careful and don't use with any *
+*WARNING: Still extremely buggy, be careful and don't use with any sudo or rm commands*
 1. Clone repository
 2. In the directory, run `./s`.
 You should get some usage output.
 3. Run `./s -a 1 "echo hello world"`.
 This sets the shortcut named 1 to echo hello world.